How can you inspire your employees from not-thinking through to making a change, to help them become healthier, more engaged and even more productive?

 Team challenges such as our Move It, or Fitness Challenge or Outback Walkabout can be great ways to show employees how to increase their physical activity, and show them they can get fit and stay fit.

-Other campaigns such as Chews to Change or Lose4Life teach participants how to make simple but effective changes to their diet.
+Other campaigns such as Chews to Change teach participants how to make simple but effective changes to their diet.
 One of the most important skills is in stress management.

-Programs such as Balance Up or Stress Free can give your employees the tools they need to better manage their stress, both at home and at work.
+Programs such as Balance Up can give your employees the tools they need to better manage their stress, both at home and at work.

 Policy and environment